mpazaryna/mpazaryna/README.md

 - 👋 Hi, I’m @mpazaryna
 - 👀 I’m interested in building ai enabled applications.
-- 🌱 I’m interested in personal knowledge management and use Obsidian on a daily basis.
+- 🌱 I’m a yoga teacher and practice mindfulness and asana regularly.
 - 📫 You can find me at https://indieweb.social/@paz

 <!---